josevnz/tutorials/docs/EmpireStateRunUp/TUTORIAL.md

         """
         When the user selects a column header it generates a 'HeaderSelected' event.
-        The annotation on this method tells Textual that will handle this event here We can extract the table, the selected column and then sort the table contents.
+        The annotation on this method tells Textual that will handle this event here We can extract the table, the selected column, and then sort the table contents.
         """
         table = event.data_table
         table.sort(event.column_key)